 So where do you find the time to teach your baby to read?
 Where does that fit into your busy schedule?
 You don’t need to plan out lessons, you don’t need to stock pile cards to teach your baby to read, (unless of course you want to).
 We have made it as simple and foolproof as possible.
 We have taken the techniques used to teach babies to read for over 40 years, and formatted them into a video series.
 By simply watching fun and entertaining videos, your child will be on their way to reading.
 It couldn’t be any simpler!

 It is a known fact that children are the greatest mimics around.
 They are always copying others.
 In the video series, “MonkiSee” your baby will meet two delightful characters.
 Howie and Skip are brother Howler monkeys from the jungles of Belize.
 Howie is teaching his baby brother Skip to read, and consequently, your little one will learn to read along with Skip.
 In fact, it will be so much fun for your baby, that your baby won’t even realize what an amazing ability they are acquiring, the ability to read!
 It is what sets us apart from the rest of creation.
 Literacy is the key that can open doors to your child’s future.

 Much time and consideration of what babies delight in has been given to the development of this series.
 We are so sure that your baby will LOVE this program that we are willing to take all the risk.
-If your baby doesn't absolutely love, "MonkiSee", we will take it back!
-We guarantee our product, not for 30 days, not for 60 days, not even for 90 days.
-We GUARANTEE our product for 6 months!
+If your baby doesn’t absolutely love, “MonkiSee”, we will take it back!
+We GUARANTEE our product for 90 days!
 You have nothing to lose and everything to gain.